On this page:

-- Apply frequency labels to Newsletters and Vablemail Rules, so you can see at a glance which are daily, weekly or monthly;
+Apply frequency Labels to Newsletters and Inbox Matching Rules, so you can see at a glance which are daily, weekly or monthly;

-- Associate specific Sources, Topics, Newsletter or Vablemail Rules with a Practice Group or Department by adding Labels to them;
+Associate specific Sources, Topics, Newsletter or Inbox Matching Rules with a Practice Group or Department by adding Labels to them;

 Before going into the Label Manager and creating Labels, it is worth spending time thinking about how you want to use them.

-Global Administrators have the right to create new filters and edit existing ones for use by all Administrators.
+Global Administrators have the right to create new Labels and edit existing ones for use by all Administrators.
 To get started, click on the cogwheel and Label Manager.

-If you see a pencil icon anywhere on the Vable platform, you can edit or amend the text.
+If you see a pencil icon anywhere on the Vable platform, you can edit or amend the text by clicking on that icon.
 Update the Label text as required, and click on the checkmark to confirm.

 If you see a trash can icon anywhere on the Vable platform, you can delete (or detach in some instances) the item in question.
 You will be asked to confirm the Label deletion before it will be completed.

-The ability to move labels or sub-labels is useful.
-For instance when a news story/subject you are following in a Topic or Newsletter is no longer a ‘Hot Topic’, you can move the sub-label under it to another more appropriate heading.
+The ability to move Labels or Sub-Label is useful.
+For instance when a news story/subject you are following in a Topic or Newsletter is no longer a ‘Hot Topic’, you can move the Sub-Label under it to another, more appropriate heading.

 Click on the Move Label icon, select where you want it moved to, and click yes to confirm.
-It will then update with your changes, and the label with all its sub-labels will move.
+It will then update with your changes.

-You can assign as many Labels as you wish to your Sources, Topics, Vablemail Rules or Newsletters.
-Labels are flexible and can describe various facets of an item The example below is assigning Labels to Newsletters but it is the same across each resource type.
+You can assign as many Labels as you wish to your Sources, Topics, Inbox Matching Rules or Newsletters.
+Labels are flexible and can describe various facets of an item.
+The example below is assigning Labels to Newsletters but it is the same across each resource type.

 When you click on the Newsletter tab you will see a list of all your Newsletters.
-Labels will provide a further way of filtering or organising them.
-Find the Newsletter(s) that you want to assign labels to, and select the box(es) next to the Newsletter(s).
-Click on the Label icon at the top of the list view to open the Labels dialogue window.
+Labels will provide a further way of filtering or organizing them.
+Find the Newsletter(s) that you want to assign Labels to, and select the box(es) next to the Newsletter(s).
+Click on the Label icon at the top of the list view to open the Labels dialog window.

 Either use the expansion arrow on the right to open the Label tree, or use the search function to find your Labels.
 Check the box(es) for the Label(s) you want to attach.

 In this case you could also choose to add a Frequency Label.
-Close the dialogue window and the Labels will be applied to the Newsletter(s).
+Close the dialog window and the Labels will be applied to the Newsletter(s).